-Neha S. Contractor is the Co-Founder of South Asians in Sports (SAinSports), a network of South Asian professionals who work in the sports industry.
+Neha S. Contractor is co-founder and an advisor of South Asians in Sports (SAinSports), a network of South Asian professionals who work in the sports industry.

 Before co-founding SAIS, Neha was the Program Coordinated for Crossover Basketball and Scholars Academy, a nonprofit using basketball to drive social change in India.
 With Crossover Neha was focused on fundraising strategies, media relations, curriculum development, student development and social media outreach.
 In addition, Neha traveled to India in August 2012 to assist with the successful implementation of the Inaugural Academy of Crossover.

 Aside from SAinSports, Neha currently works at the Federal Reserve Board of Governors where she is a Senior Supervisory Financial Analyst specifically focused on cybersecurity.
 Previously, she worked for the Federal Reserve Bank of Chicago and PricewaterhouseCoopers where she was an information technology controls specialist.
 Through the nonprofit arm and her continued work with SAinSports, Neha sees so much potential for the South Asian community to continue to make a major impact in the sports industry.
 If it weren’t for sports being apart of her life at a really young age she knows she would not be where she is today.